Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/05-Phase5-Threat-Attribution.md

 ## 5.3 Secondary Consideration — SocGholish / TA569

-SocGholish (also known as FakeUpdates, operated by TA569) cannot be fully excluded because it is a **documented MintsLoader consumer** — it has used MintsLoader as a second-stage payload in its infection chains since mid-2024.
+SocGholish (also known as FakeUpdates, operated by TA569) cannot be fully excluded because it is a **documented MintsLoader consumer**.
+It has used MintsLoader as a second-stage payload in its infection chains since mid-2024.

 However, SocGholish does not match the primary delivery vector of our IOC set: